 Scholarships will cover fees for three years, an annual non-taxable maintenance grant of approx. £15,600 and a Research Training and Support Grant worth £900 per year.

 Ulster’s PhD Scholarship Competition for entry in September 2022 is now open.

 Applications for PhDs with the Faculty of Arts, Humanities and Social Sciences and all supplemental documents should be submitted online before 4.00pm on 28 February 2022 at: www.ulster.ac.uk/phdcomp

 Applicants should hold (or expect to hold) a first or upper second-class honours degree (or equivalent).
 Candidates from the UK, EU and overseas are eligible to apply.
 Please see project descriptions for further details on eligibility.

 Applications will be considered on the basis of candidates’ qualifications, skills, experience and research interests.

 Applicants should discuss their applications with project supervisors prior to submission.
 Contact details are provided within the individual project descriptions.

 You do not need to make a separate application for a scholarship.
-However, please indicate on your application for admission that you do wish to be considered for a fully funded scholarship.
+However, please indicate on your application for admission that you are not a self-funded/private sponsor research applicant.

-You should inform the University in your application, or as soon as possible thereafter, of any disability or personal circumstances that should be taken into account so that suitable accommodation can be arranged.
+You should inform the University in your application, or as soon as possible thereafter, of any disability or personal circumstances that should be taken into account so that suitable arrangements can be made.

-Applications for admission on a self-funded, part-time or externally funded basis are also welcome at any time throughout the year.
+Applications for admission on a self-funded or externally funded basis, both part-time and full-time are also welcome at any time throughout the year.